oschwengers/bakta/README.md

 - `<prefix>.faa`: CDS/sORF amino acid sequences as FASTA
 - `<prefix>.hypotheticals.tsv`: further information on hypothetical protein CDS as simple human readble tab separated values
 - `<prefix>.hypotheticals.faa`: hypothetical protein CDS amino acid sequences as FASTA
+- `<prefix>.json`: all (internal) annotation & sequence information as JSON
 - `<prefix>.txt`: summary as TXT
 - `<prefix>.png`: circular genome annotation plot as PNG
 - `<prefix>.svg`: circular genome annotation plot as SVG

 The `<prefix>` can be set via `--prefix <prefix>`.
 If no prefix is set, Bakta uses the input file prefix.

-Additionally, Bakta provides detailed information on each annotated feature in a standardized machine-readable JSON file `<prefix>.json`:
+Of note, Bakta provides all detailed (internal) information on each annotated feature in a standardized machine-readable JSON file `<prefix>.json`:

 ```json
 {